Africa

 Legal framework

 The adoption of a press law in 2010 that abolished prison sentences for press offences was a major step forward for the protection of journalists.
-But this more protective law is often circumvented, and journalists are still arrested, and sometimes given prison sentences in connection with their investigative reporting on corruption.
-In 2022, the authorities agreed to stop prosecuting journalists on charges of defamation, insult, and offence under the 2019 cybercrime law, which had until then often been used to silence online journalists, with the threat of heavy fines and jail sentences.
+But this more protective law is often circumvented, and journalists are still arrested, and sometimes even given prison sentences in connection with their investigative reporting on corruption.

 Economic context

-The economic environment favours the state media, which benefit from the state’s support, while the privately owned media are in financial trouble.
-A lack of advertising, high printing costs and the development of social media threaten the survival of newspapers and many of them have had to shut down.
-Privately owned radio stations are not immune to these weaknesses, and only TV channels manage to take advantage of the advertising market.
-This financial precariousness also affects journalists, exposing them to corruption.
+The state media are funded by the state but the financial situation of the privately owned media is precarious and their problems have been exacerbated by the sanctions imposed by the Economic Community of West African States (ECOWAS) since the July 2023 coup.
+Loss of revenue, with the lack of advertising and low sales, as well as high printing costs and the development of social media, threaten the survival of newspapers.
+Many of them have had to shut down.
+Privately owned radio stations are not immune to this fragility, and only a few TV channels manage to profit from the advertising market.
+This financial precarity also affects journalists, exposing them to corruption.

 Sociocultural context